 Beyond the nHAp itself, consider:

-- SLS-free formulas if you’re prone to canker sores or mouth irritation — SLS (sodium lauryl sulfate) is a foaming agent linked to oral irritation in some people
+- SLS-free formulas if you’re prone to canker sores or mouth irritation.
+The ADA notes sodium lauryl sulfate among ingredients reported as contact irritants in some people.

 - Flavor variety — you’re more likely to stick with a toothpaste you enjoy using